mars13/nf_rna_pipeline/Readme.md

 ```

 Notes:
 - All file paths (filename_1 and filename_2) must not contain spaces and should have extensions that match the declared file_type.
+- Subject and sample ids must contain charaters (only numeric values will not be read properly).
 - For single-end data or non-FASTQ files (e.g., BAM, VCF), filename_2 can be omitted or left empty.

 ### Parameter specification
 | **Parameter**               | **Description**                                                                                     | **Type**   | **Required** | **Used by Module**                | **Default**                          |